-- 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan. - 2.
-Name of the subdivision. - 3.
+1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan.

+- 2. Name of the subdivision. - 3.
 Location of the land/site under consideration including tax map and lot numbers and address. - 4.
 Title, date, north arrow, and scale, less than or equal to 1"=50 feet. - 5.
 Locus map of vicinity of the site, at a scale of 1"=1,000 feet, detailing public street system in the vicinity of the site. - 6.
 Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
 Zoning, including all applicable overlay zones. - 8.
 The location and dimensions of all property lines to be expressed in feet and to the nearest one hundredth of a foot. - 9.
 The location and width of all existing and proposed streets, street rights of way, sidewalks, bike paths, easements, alleys, and other public ways.
 All lots must have proper frontage and width to depth ratio as specified by zoning and these regulations.
 For future building purposes, all lots must have sufficient frontage and access to approved roadways. - 10.
 The location, dimensions, and area of all proposed lots, proposed driveways, and development envelopes shall be provided.
-All applicable boundary setbacks shall be provided, depicting the width of the setback.
-Proposed onsite septic and well with 75' well radius shall be depicted. - 11.
+All applicable boundary setbacks shall be provided, Setbacks shall be depicted with a dashed line along text such as "30' Side Structure Setback" or "30' Parking Setback."
+Proposed on-site septic and well with 75' well radius shall be depicted. - 11.
 The location of all test pits for each lot. - 12.
 Site Specific Soil Survey for the site. - 13.
 State and federal wetland information for the site, including the total area of wetlands proposed to be filled. - 14.
 Sufficient data acceptable to the Board to determine the location, bearing, and length of all lines, sufficient data to be able to reproduce such lines upon the ground, and location of all proposed and existing monuments. - 15.
 The location and dimensions of all property to be reserved for open space, parks, playgrounds or other public or private reservations.
 The plan shall describe the use of such reservations and any conditions of the use. - 16.
 The indication of the use of lots (e.g. single or multifamily residential, commercial, etc.) - 17.
 Newly created lots shall be numbered consecutively as specified by the Selectmen's Office. - 18.
 Any plans cited for reference should be recorded at the Merrimack County Registry of Deeds or stamped by a licensed land surveyor.
-The name, date, and plan number of recorded cited plans should be provided in the notes section of the plat.

-- 19. The following notations shall also be shown: - (a) The explanation of drainage easements, if any. - (b) The explanation of utility easements, if any. - (c) The explanation of site easements, if any. - (d) The explanation of any reservations.
+The name, date, and plan number of recorded cited plans should be provided in the notes section of the plat. - 19.
+The following notations shall also be shown: - a.
+The explanation of drainage easements, if any. - b.
+The explanation of utility easements, if any. - c.
+The explanation of site easements, if any. - d.
+The explanation of any reservations. - e.
 In addition, all easements including metes and bounds, grantee, grantor shall be defined on the plat.